All Episodes

 Our country will sink beneath a sea of desperation and debt if we don't change course and ask fundamental questions.

-Uh it's our uh Rand Paul came to his defense.
+Rand Paul came to his defense.

-Well, that's what the country's about.
+Well, that's what the country is about, what dissent is about.

-I ask you to look at the larger picture and give the guy a break who says I want to follow the science and see where it leads and not draw a conclusion ahead of time.
+I ask you to look at the larger picture and give the guy a break who says, I want to follow the science and see where it leads and not draw a conclusion ahead of time.

 He said he would not change FDA vaccine approval and review standards.